Genoa man dies in traffic accident on State Hwy. 35

-A Genoa man died in a motorcycle versus motor vehicle accident, Saturday, May 14, on State Hwy.
+A Genoa man died in a motorcycle versus motor vehicle accident Saturday on State Hwy.
 35 between the villages of Stoddard and Genoa in the town of Bergen.

 At about about 9:24 a.m.
 Zachiah Gjerseth, 20, of Black River Falls, was operating a vehicle traveling south on Hwy.
 35 when he attempted to make a left turn into a private driveway.
 According to a press release from the Vernon County Sheriff's Office, Gjerseth did not see the northbound motorcycle operated by James Pedretti Jr., 62, of Genoa.
 Pedretti's motorcycle collided with the Gjerseth vehicle, causing Pedretti to be ejected off of the bike.